-Join Kelley Hecker for an in-depth discussion in this video Score points, part of Build a Match 3 Game with Unity.
+Join Kelley Hecker for an in-depth discussion in this video Score points, part of Building a Match 3 Game with Unity.

 - [Voiceover] When a player clears a piece,…they should get some points.…Some pieces might even be worth more than others…like special pieces.…To know how many points a piece is worth,…we're going to add a score parameter.…Open the game piece script,…and add a new integer variable called score.…Make this public so we can assign it in the inspector.…In the Editor, click on one of the piece prefabs,…and you can see the new score variable.…Here you can set how much each piece should be worth.…I'm going to make the normal piece worth 300 points,…the row and column clearing pieces worth 600 points,…and the rainbow piece worth 1,000 points.…